victorsh/battlship-reach/Readme.md

 # Battleship :ship:

 Battleship written in Reach and React running on the Algorand Blockchain.
-This project has been created to compete with the Universities Unchained Hackathon.

 ---